experimental-software/workshop-materials/README.md

 ## Development

-This sections contains hints for working on the Workshop Materials theme.
+This section contains hints for working on the Workshop Materials theme.

 ### Internationalization